 Make sure that you have plenty of memory in order to create images from large models.
 A 64-bit operating system is strongly recommended, as it will be able to take advantage of far more memory than the 32-bit limit of 4 gigabytes.
-Podium is available for 64-bit Windows Vista, 7, 8 and all Mac OS-X versions 10.6.x and above.
+Podium is available for 64-bit Windows Vista, 7, 8, 10 and all Mac OS-X versions 10.10.x and above.

 Please note: The graphics card (GPU) has no effect on rendering in SU Podium.
 SketchUp requires a GPU of average quality in order to properly operate, however expensive graphics cards that are designed for computer-aided drafting will not help you when using SketchUp and Podium.
+However, GPU will assist with Podium Walker Iray.